Cycle helmets must be worn at all times while riding your bike. It must be fitted properly, straight and not too loose and not too tight.

 Better still, wear cycling clothing.
 It will give you performance advantages and improve your riding.

-All members and their parents must adhere to CSP Rules and codes of conduct.
+All members and parents must adhere to CSP Rules and codes of conduct.
 This will ensure we all enjoy our cycling safely.

-Remember, consider the safety of yourself and of other riders you are riding with at all times.
+Consider the safety of yourself and of other riders you are riding with at all times.

 Have enough food and drink for the length of ride or training session.